Our Houses: Seneca

 Everyone at Seneca has the distinct honor of performing 5 hours of service to his/her housemates each week, as well as one five hour labor holiday each semester.
 If house members will be away from the house (vacations, etc.), they must find someone to do their labor.
 If no one can be found to do the labor they must notify the labor czar that no one was found to do their labor.

-Smoking is not allowed in the house.
+Smoking is allowed in designated areas of the house determined by the members (never common areas).
 Quiet hours are 11pm-10am, Sunday-Thursday and 3am-11am on weekends.
 Quiet hours may be revised by house vote at the beginning of each semester.
 All pets must be voted into the house.
 Dogs and cats must be flea-proofed and must have all necessary shots.
 Seneca has a 3 pet maximum.